JamesCalleja/Rapha_tech_test/README.md

     terraform apply --auto-approve=true

-Go to you AWS management console and go to the ECS section Click on the Raph_app service > task tab > task GUID copy the public IP address and enter it into a web browser 'http://IP'
+Go to your AWS management console and go to the ECS section Click on the Raph_app service > task tab > task GUID copy the public IP address and enter it into a web browser 'http://IP'